owncloud/docs/docs/build-the-docs.md

 * Before you start changing, run `yarn install` to have the dependencies updated.

-* Depending on what you are developing on, either run: `yarn antora-dev-local` or `yarn antora-dev-bundle` from the repo you want to buid from which will use the formerly created `site-dev.yml`.
+* Depending on what you are developing on, either run: `yarn antora-dev-local` or `yarn antora-dev-bundle` from the repo you want to build from which will use the formerly created `site-dev.yml`.

 * Finally, run `yarn serve` to see the result of the build.